Root (chord)

 Regardless of whether a chord is in root position or in an inversion, the root remains the same in all three cases.
 Four-note seventh chords have four possible positions.
 That is, the chord can be played with the root as the bass note, the note a third above the root as the bass note (first inversion), the note a fifth above the root as the bass note (second inversion), or the note a seventh above the root as the bass note (third inversion).
-Five-note ninth chords know five positions, etc., but the root position always is that of the stack of thirds, and the root is the lowest note of this stack (see also Factor (chord)).
+Five-note ninth chords know five positions, six-note eleventh chords know six positions, etc., but the root position always is that of the stack of thirds, and the root is the lowest note of this stack (see also Factor (chord)).